LearnCobol/cobol-write-compile-execute-hello-world/README.md

 Write a Hello World Cobol Program

-Create the helloworld program using your favorite editor
+Create helloworld.cbl program using your favorite editor